 “Alexa, turn on [TV name].”

 “Alexa, play/pause/resume/stop [TV name].”

 Read More: How to make Alexa play something random on Netflix

 Command Alexa to Guard Your Home

-If you have smart lights set up in the app, Alexa will also switch your lights on and off to fool potential burglars into thinking someone is home.
-This can be a cheap alternative to a home security system.
-Or, if you already have a home security system, Alexa can also forward any smart alerts to your service provider.
+If you have smart lights set up in the app, Alexa Guard will also turn your lights off and on to fool potential burglars into thinking someone is home.

-To set up Alexa Guard, open the Alexa app on your phone and tap the More tab in the bottom-right corner of your screen.
-Then go to Settings > Guard > Add your Echo to Guard and select the Echo devices you want to guard your home.
+To set up Alexa Guard, open the Alexa app and tap the More tab in the bottom-right corner of your screen.
+Then go to Settings > Guard.
+Then follow the on-screen instructions to set up Alexa Guard on your compatible smart speakers.

 Once you enable the Guard feature, all you have to do is give a simple command to turn it on when you leave home and turn it off when you come back:

 “Alexa, I’m leaving.”

 “Alexa, I’m home.”